 To help prevent your outdoor taps from leaking again in the future, there are a few maintenance steps you can take.
 Insulate exposed pipes and backflow preventers to protect from freezing temperatures that can damage faucet components.

-Replace washers and O-rings periodically before they wear out completely.
+Replace washers and O-rings periodically before they wear out completely, as a worn washer assembly can lead to persistent leaks.
 Use plumber’s tape on valve threads during repairs to improve seals.
-Check for drips and loose handles regularly and make repairs as soon as leaks start.
+Check for drips and loose handles regularly, and make repairs as soon as leaks start.

-Drain and shut off the water supply to outdoor faucets before extended vacations or trips.
-Proper insulation, disconnecting hoses, routine maintenance, and prompt leak repairs will help maximise the lifespan of your outdoor spigots and plumbing.
+For example, if you notice a leak from the faucet stem, it’s essential to address it right away.
+Drain and shut off the water supply to outdoor faucets before extended vacations or trips by locating the water shut-off valve.
+Proper insulation, disconnecting hoses, routine maintenance, and prompt leak repairs will help maximize the lifespan of your outdoor spigots and plumbing.

 When to Call a Plumber for Outdoor Faucet Repairs